gocaravel/gocaravel-site/_docs/sponsors.md

 permalink: /docs/sponsors/
 ---

-We would like to thank and recognize the following organizations for providing us with support thoughout the development process.

-## GM Canada
+### GM Canada

 [Official Site](https://www.gm.ca/en/home.html)

-We would like to thank GM for selecting us to receive the GM Innovation Award!
+We would like to thank GM for selecting us to receive the GM Innovation Award.

-## Lucid Vision Labs
+### Lucid Vision Labs

 [Official Site](https://thinklucid.com/)

-We would like to thank Lucid for providing us with a camera!
+We would like to thank Lucid for providing us with a camera.

-## ClickUp
+### ClickUp

 [Official Site](https://clickup.com/)

-We would like to thank Clickup for providing us with free access to their paid tier!
+We would like to thank Clickup for providing us with free access to their paid tier.